Mascarpone/portfolio/README.md

 ## Installation prerequisities

-* Un système Unix
+* A Unix OS

-* Une base de données MySQL à laquelle se connecter

-* La bibliothèque `libmysqlclient-dev`, obtenable classiquement avec `sudo apt-get install libmysqlclient-dev`

-* Python avec le gestionnaire de modules python `pip` : `sudo apt-get install python-pip`
+* Python with `pip` : `sudo apt-get install python-pip`

-  Si besoin, une procédure d'installation plus détaillée de pip peut être trouvée ici : http://pip.readthedocs.org/en/stable/installing/

-* Le gestionnaire d'environnement virtuel pour python `virtualenv`.
-Installé par défaut avec les dernières verions de python, mais disponible, s'il n'est pas déjà installé, via votre gestionnaire de paquet préféré, sous le nom `python-virtualenv`, ou via `pip`.
+* The virtual environment manager for python `virtualenv`.
+Installed by default with the latest verions of python, but available, if it is not already installed, using your favorite package manager, as `python-virtualenv` or via` pip`.

-  `sudo apt-get install python-virtualenv`

-  ou `sudo pip install virtualenv`
+  `sudo apt-get install python-virtualenv` or `sudo pip install virtualenv`

 ## Installation

-Placez vous dans un nouveau dossier dédié au portfolio.
-Nous l'appellerons `project_portfolio` dans la suite.

-Décompressez l'archive du projet dans un sous-dossier `portfolio` ou clonez le dépôt du projet (privé pour l'instant) : `git clone https://github.com/Mascarpone/portfolio.git`

-Afin de ne pas installer les modules requis directement sur vôtre système, et de ne pas dépendre de la configuration actuelle de celui-ci, nous allons créer un environnement virtuel avec `virtualenv`.
-Pour cela, utilisez la commande suivante : `virtualenv venv`

-Nous disposons donc maintenant d'un environnement situé dans le dossier `venv`.
-Pour le lancer, utilisez la commande : `. venv/bin/activate` (ne pas oublier le point seul au début)

-Pour vous assurer de la bonne activation de l'environnement virtuel, vérifiez que l'invite de commande a bien été modifiée et commence maintenant par `(venv)`.
-Par exemple `(venv)utilisateur@machine:~/project_portfolio`

-Nous pouvons maintenant installer toutes les dépendances dans l'environnement virtuel : `pip install -r portfolio/requirements.txt` (il est possible que les droits d'administrateur soient requis pour cela)

-Puis lancer le serveur : `python portfolio/app.py` (Utilisez Ctrl+C pour le quitter)

-Le site portfolio est maintenant disponible à l'adresse http://localhost:8000

-Pour quitter l'environnement virtuel, Utilisez la commande `deactivate`

-## Un peu de lecture
+Create a new folder dedicated to the portfolio.
+We will call it `project_portfolio` below.

+Unpack the archive project in a subfolder `portfolio` or clone the project repository (private for now):` git clone https: // github.com / Mascarpone / portfolio.git`.

+In order not to install the required modules directly on your system, and do not depend on the current configuration of it, we will create a virtual environment with `virtualenv`.
+Therefore, use the following command: `virtualenv venv`.

+So we now have an environment in the `venv` folder.
+To launch it, use the command: `. venv/bin/activate` (do not forget the only point at first).

+To ensure the proper activation of the virtual environment, ensure the prompt has been changed and now begins with `(venv)`.
+For example `(venv)user@machine:~/project_portfolio`.

+We can now install all dependencies in the virtual environment: `pip install -r portfolio/requirements.txt` (it is possible that administrator rights are required for this).

+Then start the server: `python portfolio/app.py` (Use Ctrl + C to quit).

+The Portfolio site is now available at http://localhost:8000.

+To exit the virtual environment, use the command `deactivate`.

+## Some references

 http://flask.pocoo.org/docs/0.10/quickstart/